qgis/QGIS-Documentation/source/docs/user_manual/working_with_gps/plugins_gps.rst

 You can also upload data directly from a vector layer in |qg| to a GPS device using the :guilabel:`Upload to GPS` tab of the GPS Tools dialog.
-To do this you simply select the layer that you want to upload (which must be a GPX layer), your GPS device type, and the port (or usb) that it is connected to.
+To do this, you simply select the layer that you want to upload (which must be a GPX layer), your GPS device type, and the port (or USB) that it is connected to.
-Just as with the download tool you can specify new device types if your device isn't in the list.
+Just as with the download tool, you can specify new device types if your device isn't in the list.

-This tool is very useful in combination with the vector editing capabilities of
+This tool is very useful in combination with the vector-editing capabilities of
 |qg|.
 It allows you to load a map, create waypoints and routes, and then upload
 them and use them on your GPS device.